noahscheffey/Incident-Report---Analyzing-Network-Attack-SYN-Flood-/README.md

-<h1> Incident Report - Analyzing Network Attack (SYN Flood) </h1>

-<h2>Web Server Denial of Service Mitigation</h2>
+<h1>Incident Response: Mitigating a SYN Flood Attack on a Travel Agency Website</h1>

+<h2>Incident Overview</h2>

+The travel agency's website, a critical platform for advertising sales and promotions, experienced a service outage, impacting employees' ability to assist customers.
+Initial investigation revealed that the outage was caused by a SYN flood attack, a type of denial-of-service (DoS) attack.
+This attack overwhelmed the web server, preventing legitimate employee access and hindering business operations.

+<h2>Initial Response and Analysis</h2>

+I detected the web server outage via an automated alert.
+My initial response involved:

+Verifying the outage and its impact on employee access.

+Performing packet capture and analysis using Wireshark to identify the root cause.

-I detected a web server outage via an automated alert.
-Initial troubleshooting revealed a connection timeout.
-I performed packet capture and analysis, identifying a high volume of TCP SYN requests originating from an unknown IP address.
-This indicated a likely SYN flood attack, overwhelming the server and preventing legitimate access.
+The Wireshark analysis, as shown below, revealed a high volume of TCP SYN requests originating from an unknown IP address, indicating a SYN flood attack.
+The server was unable to process these requests, leading to connection timeouts for legitimate users.

-My response included:
+<h2>Containment and Mitigation</h2>

+To contain the attack and mitigate its immediate impact, I took the following actions:

-Temporarily taking the server offline to facilitate recovery.
+Temporarily took the affected web server offline to allow it to recover.

-Configuring the firewall to block the attacking IP address.
+Configured the firewall to block the attacking IP address.

+I recognized that IP blocking alone was not a long-term solution due to the possibility of IP address spoofing.

+<h2>Escalation and Recommendations</h2>

-I recognized the limitations of IP blocking against spoofed addresses and immediately escalated the issue to my manager, providing a detailed explanation of the attack and recommending further preventative measures.
+I immediately escalated the issue to my manager, providing a detailed explanation of the attack, its impact, and the limitations of the initial mitigation strategy.
+I recommended implementing the following preventative measures:

+SYN Flood Protection: Implement SYN cookies or rate limiting on the firewall and web server to prevent future SYN flood attacks.

+Intrusion Detection System (IDS): Deploy an IDS to detect and alert on suspicious network traffic patterns, including those indicative of DoS attacks.

+I also emphasized the importance of a proactive security posture and the need for ongoing monitoring and maintenance of security systems.

-<h2>Wireshark Capture</h2>
+<h2>Wireshark Log Analysis</h2>

+The Wireshark capture provided valuable insights into the attack:

 <img src="https://i.imgur.com/OQGyjwJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/914fNyW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>